UBC-MDS/DSCI_522_Salary-vs-College/README.md

 The original dataset was organized as .csv files.
 For this project, we will use R to import and handle our data analysis.

-Data import can be found [here](), in the `src` folder of our repository.
+Imported data can be found [here](), in the `src` folder of our repository.

 ### Our question

-We decided to explore the dataset and ask whether there are any relationships between college region, type and major and graduates' salaries.
+We decided to explore the dataset and ask whether there are any relationships between college region, type and major to graduates' salaries.
 This is an exploratory question.

 ### Our plan

 1. Perform an exploratory data analysis of the dataset:
     a.
-Look at school region, type, and degree
+Investigate school region, type, and degree as they relate to graduates' salaries
-    b.
-Compare each for all the different salaries (starting salary, mid-career salary, etc.)
+        a.
+Look the different salaries: starting salary, mid-career salary, etc.
     c.
 Create plots to visualise the distributions of the data

-2. If we notice a particular patterns/differences in groups, we will quantify them using using hypothesis testing.
+2. If we find any patterns/differences in groups, we will validate/quantify them using using hypothesis testing.
 For example, we could look for differences in the variables (school region, type, degree) that may impact graduates' salaries using ANOVA.

 ### Potential summaries and visualizations

-Many plots can be created for an exploratory analysis.
-For example, to visualize the distributions of data, violin or jitter plots that compare school type and salary could be made.
-We could also use ordered bar plots or dot plots to rank our data.
-For example, when comparing degree to starting salary, we would immediately see which degrees pay the highest and lowest directly after graduation.
+To visualize the distribution of the data we plan to use violin/jitter plots that, for example, look at the distribution of salary by school type.
+We will also use ordered bar/dot plots to rank our data; for example, to see which degrees pay the highest and lowest directly after graduation we may compare degree type to starting salary.

-The final summary of our data will be represented as the result of a two-way ANOVA between school region, school type, and the resulting salary.
-The two-way ANOVA will tell us if there are any interaction effects between school region and type, and if there are is any statistically significant result that affects the final salary.
+We will summarise any differences in graduates' salary within each variable (school region, type, major) using an ANOVA.

+### Directory structure